SamiPerttu/fundsp/README.md

 Thus, two identical networks sound identical separately but different when combined.
 This means that `noise() | noise()` is a stereo noise source, for example.

+Pseudorandom phase is an attempt to decorrelate different channels of audio.
+It is also used to pick sample points for envelopes, contributing to a "warmer" sound.

 ## Operators